sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake.rst

 Step 2 : Add Connection
 -----------
 #.
-From the connections page, click on **ADD CONNECTION** button located at the top right corner of the page.
+From the connections page, click on **Add Connection** button located at the top right corner of the page.
 #.
 Choose either **Add Connection For All** or **Add Connection For Group** from the dropdown based on your requirements, as shown below.
 An 'Add Connection' dialog box will open.

    .. figure:: ../../../..//_assets/credential_store/create-snowflake-connection/connections-add.png